swbrock/startup/README.md

 Simon - learning:
 Now I know how to make subdomains for my project.
 Honestly not entirely sure that's what I did, but it seems that way.
 Really easy to do.
 Also, very easy to create different pages and have links to them inside each page.
+The deployWebsites.sh file is amazing.
+It really does all the work.
+Github desktop is also very user friendly.
+Making pull requests or pushing commits is very intuitive.
+It took me a second to get my simon deployed becasue I wasn't naming my files correctly.
+So that was interesting.
+I need to take a closer look at the deployWebsites.sh file to know why that was not working.
+Once I changed the file names it worked great.